- Before you go: Let someone know where

 parts of the body.

-- Stay on wider trails; avoid grassy or brushy
+- Stay on wider trails; avoid tall grass and

 brush.